 Steve Axell (MBACP, PGDip Psychosynthesis Counselling)

 Whatever brings you to consider counselling, whether it is a personal crisis, trauma, depression, isolation, a relational or internal conflict, anxiety, loss or just plain curiosity, this is an important first step in finding the right person for you.
-I can offer you a safe and creative space and someone you can trust to explore your life challenges with you.
+I can offer you a safe and creative space with someone who won't judge you, and who you can trust to explore your life challenges with you.
 Being with you means that we will work together to access the fullness of your inner resources and wisdom and help you to live a healthy, rich life.

 How I Work

 I work as a Psychosynthesis Counsellor/Psychotherapist, which means that I work creatively, with mind, body and soul, the conscious and the unconscious, the personal (how the various parts of our personality function together in our life) and the transpersonal (our connection with our deepest self, purpose and potential).
 I use an intuitive and relational approach with each client, which means that each session is tailored and in the moment .
 I also have over 20 years experience of coaching individuals and teams to achieve their potential in life.
 I work with individuals and couples, and also offer an online service.